asigalov61/SuperPiano/README.md

 ### Super Piano and Super Piano 2 (SOTA XLNet Transformer Piano)
-Absolutely fantastic SOTA Google Colab (Jupiter) Notebooks to easily and quickly train a SOTA Music AI model and for generating music with Transformer technology (Google XLNet/Transformer-XL)
+Absolutely fantastic SOTA Google Colab (Jupyter) Notebooks to easily and quickly train a SOTA Music AI model and for generating music with Transformer technology (Google XLNet/Transformer-XL)

 Huge thanks goes to creators of the original repos/code that made these amazing Notebooks possible :) Thank you very much and the credit is all yours :)